Jingyun-Ye/Jingyun-Ye/README.md

  Research Interests (Ph.D--Postdoc-Professor)

 •	Using state-of-the-art quantum chemistry calculations and kinetic modeling to investigate the catalyst structures, reaction mechanisms, thermodynamics and kinetics of catalytic reactions at the molecular level.

 •	Exploring structure–function relationships to identify the physical and chemical descriptors that govern catalytic activity for large-scale computational screening, and further guide catalysts design.

-•	Constructing open-access DFT database and combine with big data and machine learning for the novel materials discovery.
+•	Developing open-access database and combine Data Science, Machine Learning, Cheminformatics for the novel materials discovery.
-•     Developing new computational methods and models for catalysis.

 The ultimate goal is to combine computational modeling and machine learning to precisely design multi-functional materials and efficient catalysts including metals, metal oxides, metal complexes, zeolites, metal–organic frameworks and covalent-organic frameworks for sustainable energy conversion and storage, such as CO2 capture and conversion, water splitting, natural gas conversion, polymerization.